yabenatti/MeetupMovile/README.md

 ## Getting Started

 Clone the repo to your machine, run **pod install** on the terminal, open the MeetupMovile.xcworkspace file.
-Choose a simulator and hit the play button on XCode or use the shortcut ⌘ + R
+Choose a simulator and hit the play button on Xcode or use the shortcut ⌘ + R

 ### Prerequisites

-You'll need the terminal to access the git repo and XCode 10 or later
+You'll need the terminal to access the git repo and Xcode 10 or later

-* [XCode Download](https://developer.apple.com/download) - Download it from here
+* [Xcode Download](https://developer.apple.com/download) - Download it from here

 * [Cocoapods](https://cocoapods.org/) - See how to use it here